GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 ```
 ls -l /usr/lib64/httpd/modules/mod_auth_openidc.so
 ```
-## Install CGI Script
+#### Install CGI Script
-The test page is made using the cgi-script.
+The test page is made using the CGI script.
 Please use the following command to create the script.

 ```
 # vi /var/www/cgi-bin/printHeaders.cgi